GastonMazzei/TraceMeOut/README.md

 <b>Configuration</b>

 The file called `configuration.py` allows the modification of the neural net's training and architecture hyperparameters.
 It also allows to change the size of the sliding window and sampling ratio.
-For more info, see "Model".
+The equivalent of the `configuration.py` file if training in Colab is a Jupyter Netbook cell.
+For more info about what each parameter means, see "Model".

 <b>Model</b>